 SmartKem has an extensive IP portfolio including approximately 122 issued patents across 16 patent families as well as more than 30 codified trade secrets.

 Thin films, big opportunity

 SmartKem’s disruptive patented organic thin film transistor (OTFT) technology has the capability to expand the boundaries of what’s possible in the world of electronics.

-The global semiconductor market is valued at $601 billion, and OTFT’s make up a significant and growing piece of that total, expected to reach $239.9 million by the end of 2027.
+The global semiconductor market is valued at $601 billion, and OTFT’s make up a significant and growing piece of that total.

 SmartKem’s unique manufacturing process and industry expertise should position it to capture a significant piece of this booming market.

 SmartKem’s OTFTs have the potential to revolutionize the backlight technology of LCD TV’s by enabling the use of a technique called Full Array Local Dimming (FALD), in which thousands of individually controlled mini-LEDs deliver improved image quality and contrast to televisions by only illuminating the parts of the screen actively displaying an image.
 This should enable the lower cost dominant LCD technology to compete effectively with the higher cost OLED technology in TV and Signage applications.